htetwailin/htetwailin/README.md

-- 🔭 I’m currently working freelancer.
+- 🔭 I’m currently working as a freelancer.
 - 📫 How to reach me: DM to htetwailin0001@gmail.com
 - ⚡ Fun fact: ...